datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Quote to Hubspot Quotecontactassociation
+HubSpot Quote to HubSpot Quotecontactassociation
 ------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Quote and a Hubspot Quotecontactassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Quote and a HubSpot Quotecontactassociation must be established.

-A HubSpot Quote will merge with a Hubspot Quotecontactassociation if one of the following property combinations match:
+A HubSpot Quote will merge with a HubSpot Quotecontactassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quote Property
-     - Hubspot Quotecontactassociation Property
+     - HubSpot Quotecontactassociation Property
    * - id
      - id

-Once a link between a HubSpot Quote and a Hubspot Quotecontactassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quote and a HubSpot Quotecontactassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quote and a Hubspot Quotecontactassociation:
+The following properties are synchronized between a HubSpot Quote and a HubSpot Quotecontactassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quote Property
-     - Hubspot Quotecontactassociation Property
+     - HubSpot Quotecontactassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - associations.companies.results.id
      - toObjectId (Dependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypes)
      - "string"